hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

     + Samuel L Smith, Pieter-Jan Kindermans, and Quoc V Le.
 [Don’t decay the learning rate, increase the batch size](https://www.arxiv-vanity.com/papers/1711.00489/). arXiv preprint arXiv:1711.00489, 2017.
     + Stanisław Jastrzebski, Zachary Kenton, Devansh Arpit, Nicolas Ballas, Asja Fischer, Yoshua Bengio, and Amos Storkey.
 [Three factors influencing minima in sgd](https://www.arxiv-vanity.com/papers/1711.04623/). arXiv preprint arXiv:1711.04623, 2017b.
   + the batch size limited by the hardware's memory, while the learning rate not
-  + using a batch size that fits in the hardware's memory and enable using lasrger learning rates
+  + using a batch size that fits in the hardware's memory and enable using larger learning rates

 ### 4.3 Cyclical Momentum

 + Momentum and learning rate
   + closely related
-  + optimal learning rate dependent on the momentum; momentum dependent on th elearning rate
+  + optimal learning rate dependent on the momentum; momentum dependent on the learning rate
   + learning rate: the most important hyper-parameter to tune
   + Yoshua Bengio.
 [Practical recommendations for gradient-based training of deep architectures](https://www.arxiv-vanity.com/papers/1206.5533/).
 In Neural networks: Tricks of the trade, pp. 437–478.
 Springer, 2012.
   + momentum also important
   + setting momentum as large as possible w/o causing instabilities during training

-+ Mathematicatical Representation of Momentum
++ Mathematical Representation of Momentum
   + momentum: designed to accelerate network training but its effect on updating the weights is of the sam magnitude as the learning rate
   + Assumptions & Notations
     + $\theta$: all the network parameter